 In the 1960s, the first CBD oil product was introduced for therapeutic use in Britain.
 Today, CBD can be used both internally and externally in a variety of forms such as oil, lotion, and water.

 CBD comes from cannabis plants.
 Most CBD is derived from agricultural hemp plants—the same plants used to produce goods such as health foods, rope, textiles, clothing, shoes, paper, and more.
 This is because hemp plants contain low levels of THC over CBD.

 CBD oil is made by extracting the cannabinoid-rich flowers, leaves, and stalks of the hemp plant.
 There are several methods to extract CBD oil from the hemp plant such as ethanol, olive oil, or CO2.

 The safest, purest, and most potent way to extract CBD is the CO2 extraction method.
-This method leaves behind no toxins, no heavy metals or chemicals, and will never degrade the final product in any way.
+This method leaves no toxins, no heavy metals, and no chemicals in the final product.

 What Is the Difference Between THC and CBD?